Free shipping To USA and Canada

 Studies done on nutritional profiling of typical prey animals, show that the average approximate dry matter protein is 55%, fat is about 35% and carbohydrates are less than 2%.
 The typical commercial kibble diet, on the other hand runs at about 33 – 37% protein and 28 – 36% carbohydrate (dry matter).
 Commercial canned diets weigh in at about 49% protein and 15% carbohydrate.
 Obviously, canned cat food is preferable to dry kibble, but it is still a very heavily processed protein source, and in most cases the meat source is of very questionable quality.

-By the time a kitten is three or four weeks old and still nursing, it is time to introduce some solid food in the form of a fresh raw meat diet.
+By the time a kitten is 3 or 4 weeks old and still nursing, it is time to introduce some solid food in the form of a fresh raw meat diet.
 It may be necessary to take a small amount of this new food and finger feed, in order to induce it to eat, but once the kitty has tasted this delicious new food, it should devour it with no hesitation.
 Transitioning kittens to their new diet should not pose a great challenge, as kittens tend to identify with raw meat as a natural choice.
 Adults, on the other hand, may show some reluctance with transitioning, because they do not necessarily recognize raw meat as food.
 They may have been programmed to eating only canned or dry foods.
 This reluctance is just a survival mechanism.
-It is important to keep in mind that kittens do not usually wean until at least six weeks of age and should not be parted from their mother until they are about twelve weeks old.
+It is important to keep in mind that kittens do not usually wean until at least 6 weeks of age and should not be parted from their mother until they are about 12 weeks old.

 A growing kitten can be fed about as much as they choose to eat, when feeding a balanced raw meat diet.
 A kitten of 3 – 4 weeks should be fed this diet several times per day, in small quantities.
 By the time it is six months of age, these meals can be reduced to 2-3 per day.
 An adult cat of average size will eat about 4.5 ounces of raw meat mix per day, divided into two servings.
 When feeding kittens, it is a good idea to freeze the prepared food in ice cube trays – this reduces waste, and makes it easy to measure.